 What does "novel" mean?

-- The invention or improvement must not be patented or sufficiently described in any printed publication before the applicant invented it.
+- The invention or improvement must not be patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date.

 What does "non-obvious" mean?